Justice and Rights

 • Nygren, Anders.
 1953.
 Agape and Eros.
 Translated by Philip S. Watson.
 London: SPCK.

 • O’Donovan, Joan Lockwood.
-1998a.
+1998b.
 ‘Natural Law and Perfect Community: Contributions of Christian Platonism to Political Theory’, Modern Theology 14, no. 1: 19–42.

 • O’Donovan, Joan Lockwood.
 2015.
-‘Human Dignity and Human Justice: Thinking with Calvin About the Imago Dei’, Tyndale Bulletin 66, no. 1: 121–136.
+‘Human Dignity and Human Justice: Thinking with Calvin about the Imago Dei’, Tyndale Bulletin 66, no. 1: 121–136.

 • O’Donovan, Oliver.
 1996.
 Desire of the Nations.
 Cambridge: Cambridge University Press.